chamley/notes/Writing/FoDE.md

 Pitfalls to avoid:
 -  now that data has proven its worth it is tempting to over-index on it and adopt bleeding edge technologies.
 Do not do this.
 Technology  decisions should be driven by value.
-- Don't get bogged down by the volum.
+- Don't get bogged down by the volume.
 Focus on managing team's throughput through simple solutions and easy deployment.
 - given success in stage 1, your status will have risen in the organization, **avoid complacency**.
 Use newfound trust to demand further insight from teams across organization.
 Teach teams basics of data fluency to get smarter input from them for future work/ data products.
 Build good I/O between you and the rest of the organization.

 ##### Stage 3 Leading with data